Sailing SV Delos: Background

-Trautman grew up in Flagstaff, Arizona with a love of the outdoors, and worked as a diesel mechanic during his high school years, later earning a degree in electrical engineering from the University of Washington.
-He worked at Microsoft before starting his own software company but he soon grew tired of 60-hour workweeks.
+Trautman grew up in Flagstaff, Arizona, with a love of the outdoors and worked as a diesel mechanic during his high school years, later earning a degree in electrical engineering from the University of Washington.
+He worked at Microsoft before starting his own software company, but he soon grew tired of 60-hour workweeks.
 What inspired him to think about crossing oceans in a boat was reading the book Three Years in a 12-Foot Boat by Stephen G. Ladd.
-He spent several years researching and saving money and narrowed down his list of boats to French-made Amel Super Maramu.
+He spent several years researching and saving money and narrowed down his list of boats to a French-made Amel Super Maramu.

-His first voyage began in 2009 in Seattle, Washington in the United States.
+His first voyage began in 2009 in Seattle, Washington, in the United States.
 He sailed to Mexico where he was joined by his brother Brady, and the two of them along with Brian's then-partner sailed for New Zealand.
-There he met his future wife Karin Syrén who began sailing with them.
+There he met his future wife Karin Syrén, who began sailing with them.
 In their early days, they often had to work in local marinas to make money for boat repairs and fuel.
-In 2014, the crew re-thought their business model, and learned how to support their income from YouTube with crowdfunding and Patreon campaigns.
+In 2014, the crew re-thought their business model and learned how to support their income from YouTube with crowdfunding and Patreon campaigns.